 [Following the conclusion of this item, the meeting was adjourned at 8.40pm.
 The meeting reconvened at 8.45pm.]

-95. EXECUTIVE COMMITTEE WORK PROGRAMME - SELECTING ITEMS FOR SCRUTINY
+95. EXECUTIVE COMMITTEE WORK PROGRAMME - SELECTING ITEMS FOR SCRUTINY the contents of the Executive Committee's Work Programme be noted.

 The Executive Committee Work Programme was submitted for Members' consideration.